2018ik/2018ik.github.io/_wiki/enjoyment.markdown

 **Enjoyment** is the joy of the Triune God becoming the joy of His people (Rom.
 15:13), and implies an inner satisfaction, peace and contentment.
 To enjoy is different from experiencing.
 For example, a kid can eat vegetables and experience it, but not enjoy it.
 God does not want man just to receive Him, but to enjoy Him.

-Christ is our allotted portion to be our enjoyment (Col. 1:12).
+Christ is the allotted portion for the believers to be their enjoyment (Col. 1:12).
 This enjoyment is actually the unique solution to all problems in the church.
 The way to enjoy the Lord is to love Him (1 Cor.
 2:9-10; 16:22).

 Actually, the more limited one is, the more they should enjoy.
 Enjoyment should not be tied to the environment; if it is, then it is not true enjoyment.
 Paul was in prison, yet the high peak truths he revealed in his epistles were all during imprisonment.